Skip to main content

 Mailing Address

-The Death Claims / Member Services at New England FCU coordinates account transitions after a member's death.
+The EastRise Member Services (EastRise publishes no separate estate or death-claims department; deceased-member claims are handled by member services and the branches) at New England FCU coordinates account transitions after a member's death.
 How each account is handled depends on its setup: POD and trust accounts transfer automatically, while solely-owned accounts typically require court authorization through Letters Testamentary or Letters of Administration.

 Death claim process